 The program covers the Sun’s apparent motion in Earth’s sky; Earth’s motion around the Sun; Earth’s tilt; the tilt’s relationship to the seasons; and energy transfer from the Sun to Earth.
 Join us as we use WorldWide Telescope to journey around the solar system to better understand the causes of seasons on Earth!

 This Curriculum Guide provides educators with all the necessary materials for each day of the 8-day ThinkSpace Seasons curriculum.
 You will find included: daily lesson plans; student activity sheets; classroom activities; and (on most days) interactive instructional videos.
 All of the materials provided on this webpage (other than the Additional Resources) can be found within this Instructional Guide.

-Little Bits is a fun enhancement if your classroom has a budget for it.
+Alternate version of the Curriculum: Little Bits is a fun enhancement if your classroom has a budget for it.
 Curriculum built around these light sensors helps model how the angle of the Sun's rays affect temperature.

 In order to run the Seasons curriculum in your classroom, you will need to use the Seasons multimedia content as well.
 You have two options here.
 You can either (1) run a collection of videos on a classroom projector, or (2) download and use the interactive Seasons WorldWide Telescope file (you will need to download the WorldWide Telescope application to your computer as well).